 Employers are looking for much more than just an excellent academic record.
 Work experience shows initiative and determination, and demonstrates your willingness to learn in real life situations.

 47% of employers say that it is “not very likely” that they would take on a graduate with no work experience.
 (High Fliers, The Graduate Market in 2013)

 How do I get work experience?

 Many actuarial employers offer internships and often use them as opportunities to evaluate suitable candidates for future positions.
-The Directory of Employers will show you which employers currently offer internships.
+The Actuarial careers guide will show you which employers currently offer internships.

 What can I expect from an actuarial internship?

 Towers Watson had a series of interns working with them last summer in their Leeds office.
 Find out what they thought of the experience:

 Barnett Waddingham also recruited a series of interns to work with them last summer, from Cambridge, Nottingham and Bristol.
 Collectively they have written two blogs which talk about their experiences.

 - Summer Students' Experience: Spreadsheets and the City - Lloyd Richards

 - Summer Students - What I Wish I Knew Before Starting Work - Lloyd Richards